gavincyi/Effective-Modern-Cpp/README.md

     Item 41:  Consider pass by value for copyable parameters that are cheap to move and always copied.

     Item 42:  Consider emplacement instead of insertion.

+## Disclaimer

+I do not own the copyright of the repository and the copyright belongs to Scott Meyers.
+The repository is only for personal use.